 Adopts the Principles Governing the Use by States of Artificial Earth Satellites for International Direct Television Broadcasting set forth in the annex to the present resolution.

 Annex.
-Principles Governing the Use by States of Artificial Earth Satellites for International Direct Television Broadcasting of non-intervention, as well as with the right of everyone to seek, receive and impart information and ideas as enshrined in the relevant United Nations instruments.
+Principles Governing the Use by States of Artificial Earth Satellites for International Direct Television Broadcasting

 A. Purposes and objectives